-- Press the (MENU) key to enter the menu.

-- Enter (4VOX) (1STEP) on your numeric keypad to come to scanning add mode.

-- Press the (MENU) key to select.

-- 4. Use the \(\bigsim \) and \(\bigsim \) keys to select if the channel will be added or removed from the scanning list.
-The change will apply to the current channel selected

-- 5. Press the MENU key to confirm and save.
+- 1. Select the channel you want to add to the scan list. - 2.
+Press the (MENU) key to enter the menu. - 3.
+Enter (4vox) (ISTEP) on your numeric keypad to come to scanning add (SC-ADD) mode. - 4.
+Press the MENU key to select. - 5.
+Use the A and V keys to select if the channel will be added or removed from the scanning list. - 6.
+Press the (MENU) key to confirm and save.

-- 6. Press the EXIT key to exit the menu.
+7. Press the (EXIT) key to exit the menu.

-Channels that are in the scanning be indicated on the LCD display.
-Under the Memory Channel number a small icon box will appear if it is in the scanning list.
+Channels that are in the scanning list will be indicated on the LCD display.
+Under the Memory Channel number, a small icon (star) will appear if it is in the scanning list.
 No icon under the memory channel will be present if the channel is skipped during scanning.

+Tone Scanning

-Tone Scanning Scanning for CTCSS and DCS Tones/Codes
+Scanning for CTCSS and DCS Tones/Codes